 Walking vs Popping Frog Fishing

-DeFoe fishes only two frogs, the Terminator Popping Frog and the soon to be released Terminator Walking Frog Jr. due to be released at iCast 2017 in July.
+DeFoe fishes only two frogs, the Rapala Terminator Popping Frog and the soon to be released Terminator Walking Frog Jr. due to be released at iCast 2017 in July.

 He’ll guage the conditions he’s faced with, like wind, to decide on which frog will work best.
 “If fish are in water 4-feet deep, I need something with the drawing power to pull them up.
 That’s when I going to reach for that popping frog almost every time.”
 In similar conditions but still shallow water, the popping version still gets the nod.